 Non-Christians like the Golden Rule.
 They may quote it, but they cannot fulfill it and neither can we.
 God is love.
 Every Christian needs to walk in the Holy Spirit (Gal.
 5;16-22) in order to show Jesus’ love to other Christians and non-Christians.

 So then, while we have opportunity, let us do good to all men, and especially to those who are of the household of the faith.
-(NASB) Gal.
-6:10
+Galatians 6:10 (NASB)

-Let’s ask the Holy Spirit to make our hearts love like our Lord’s heart (Rom.
-5:5)!
+Let’s ask the Holy Spirit to make our hearts love like our Lord’s heart (Romans 5:5)!